 Charter membership = 231 members in January of 1955.
-In June of 1966 Ground breaking for new sanctuary and in May of 1967 they held the dedication of new sanctuary where we are now.
+The sanctuary was designed by Robert Des Lauriers and built in 1966; June of 1966 we held the Ground breaking for new sanctuary and in May of 1967 they held the dedication of new sanctuary where we are now.

 Much planning went into choosing the windows for the sanctuary and each represents something special.

 A happenstance you will notice the rabbit in one of the windows if you look for it.

 The hull of the ship behind the hanging cross reminds us of our voyage on this earth.

 A hull is the body of a ship or boat.
 It is a central concept in floating vessels as it provides the buoyancy that keeps the vessel from sinking.
 Bow is the front most part of the hull.
 The curved design of the wood over the pulpit was designed to naturally project the sound of the pastor’s voice.

 Earling R. Jacobson, Senior Pastor (Jan ’54–Mar ’64)

 March 7,1954 First worship service of St. Mark with 64 families, 168 worshipers, 47 children in Sunday School held at Chula Vista Seventh Day Adventist Church, 4th &D Street.

 January, 1955 Charter membership = 231 members.
 Budget approved $12,844

 1956 Women’s Circles started